lNuggy/Pygorithms/board.md

 # TODO

-add more algos 💯 (syndrome 🔽 but we 🔼)
+add more algos 💯

 add a error handling

 fix memory issues with lists 😆!

-# Deprecated Code
+# "Deprecated" Code

 ---